GabrielDCelery/personal-notes/02_area/cv/cv-enhanced.md

 - Senior Backend Engineer (2023 - Present)
 - Backend Engineer (February 2020 - March 2023)

-**Product Development & Third-Party Integrations:**
+**Key Achievements:**

-- Designed and built a claims processing system that ingests claims from three different third-party providers, policy management system, and feeds results into Databricks for analytics
+- Extended and enhanced our internal customer management system that coordinated 7 different workflows across 63,000 insurance policies used by our pricing, underwriting, fraud and support teams to automate repetitive work

-- Built the billing calculator and tracker for our pay-per-mile product - calculates costs in real-time and syncs with external billing APIs
+- Designed and built fulfilment system that handled the issuing, tracking and labeling of daily 250-300 devices at the time of policy sale, renewal and faulty device replacements and integrated it with our email and push notification system so the customers were kept up-to-date on the status of their device

-- Built of several new products, third party integrations and API migrations - scoped the impact, planned the project, worked on the implementation, coordinated the rollout
+- Designed and built a near-real time claims processing system that ingested daily ~230 updates to claims from three different third-party providers and forwarded them to the policy management system and Databricks for pattern recognition and fraud prevention

-- Led a white-labeling project so partners could rebrand our product
+- Built the billing calculator and tracker for our pay-per-mile product - calculated costs for ~2,000 monthly journeys in near-real time and synced with external billing system for monthly bill generation

-**Infrastructure & Internal Tooling:**
+- Planned and led a complete redesign of our journey processing pipeline migration, including cost estimates and a data archival strategy

-- Planned and worked on a complete redesign of our journey processing pipeline consuming 150000 journeys on a daily bases , including cost estimates and a data archival strategy
+  - £150,000 yearly saving by migrating from proprietary map matching dataset to open source OSM
-- Maintained and improved our AWS infrastructure (ECS, Lambda, CDK).
-Set up CI/CD pipelines, internal networking and worked on cutting cloud costs
+  - Near-real time processing of 100,000 - 300,000 journeys per day
-- Built local dev tooling so the team could run services locally
+  - Migration of 75 million (75TB) JSON files from S3 Standard costing ~£1400/month to ~£180/month by tarballing and zipping redundant dataset and introducing lifecycle rule to move 80% of the data to Glacier Deep Archive while retaining the ability to re-hydrate old journeys for compliance
-- Built internal tools for pricing, underwriting, fraud, and support teams to automate repetitive work
+  - worked with data team to build data ingestion process so journeys could be analyzed in Databricks

 ---